kicaj29/aws/AccountMgmtBillingAndSupport/readme.md

 https://aws.amazon.com/organizations/faqs/

+* **SCP specifies the maximum permissions that can be used by users and roles in your organization`s accounts.
+An SCP does not grant permissions.
+You must still use IAM permissions or resources policies to grant permissions.**
 * Whitelist or blacklist IAM actions
 * Applied at the OU or Account level
 * **Does not apply to the master account**
 * SCP is applied to all the Users and Roles of the Account, including Root
+* Attaching an empty SCP to an account is equivalent to attaching a policy that explicitly denies all actions.
 * The SCP does not affect service-linked roles
   * Service-linked roles enable other AWS services to integrate with AWS Organizations and cannot be restricted by SCPs.
 * SCP must have an explicit Allow (does not allow anything by default)